Inference on model parameters with many L-moments: Details on selection methods

 where the combination matrix is estimated as:

-The poor behaviour of the L-moment estimator with large $L$ may be partly attributed to the estimation of \eqref{est_combination}.
-Indeed, we note that the term $\Theta^2_T/\sqrt{T}$ in the higher order expansion of \eqref{PROP_HIGHER_ORDER} is closely related to the estimation error of $\Omega^L$ and $\nabla_{\theta'}h_L(\theta_0)$; and correlation of these errors with $h^L(\hat{\theta})$ affects the bias due to this term.
-Suppose $\Xi = (W^L)^{-1}$ exists (as in an estimator of the optimal weighting matrix).
-Instead of estimating $A_L = \nabla_{\theta'} h^L(\theta_0)' \Omega^L$ by $\hat{A}_L$, \cite{Luo2016} propose to estimate the $j$-th row of $A_l$ as (adapting their program to our context):
+The poor behaviour of the L-moment estimator with large $R$ may be partly attributed to the estimation of \eqref{est_combination}.
+Indeed, we note that the term $\Theta^2_T/\sqrt{T}$ in the higher order expansion of Proposition \ref{PROP_HIGHER_ORDER} is closely related to the estimation error of $\Omega^R$ and $\nabla_{\theta'} h^R(\theta_0)$; and correlation between the estimation error of these quantities with $h^R(\theta_0)$ affects the bias due to this term.\footnote{Notice that correlation between $\nabla_{\theta'} h^R(\hat{\theta})$ and $h^R(\theta_0)$ is due solely to estimation error of $\hat{\theta}$, since the Jacobian $\nabla_{\theta'} h^R(\theta_0)$ is nonstochastic in our setting.
+This is a more general feature of minimum-distance-style estimators, and stands in contrast with GMM estimators where the Jacobian of the empirical moment condition at the truth is random, which possess an additional bias term due to this additional source of correlation \citep{Newey2004}.} Suppose $\Xi = (W^R)^{-1}$ exists (as in an estimator of the optimal weighting matrix).
+Instead of estimating $A_R = \nabla_{\theta'} h^R(\theta_0)' \Omega^R$ by $\hat{A}_R$, \cite{Luo2016} propose to estimate the $j$-th row of $A_l$ as (adapting their program to our context):

-for penalties $k \geq 0$,$\nu_l^j \geq 0$, $l=1,\ldots L$; and where $\tilde{\theta}$ is a preliminary estimator and $e_j$ is a $d\times 1$ vector with one in the $j$-th entry and zero elsewhere.
-Observe that, when the penalties are set to zero, the solution is $\hat{\lambda}_j = \Xi^{-1}\nabla_{\theta'} h^L(\tilde{\theta})e_j$, which coincides with the $j$-th row of $\hat{A}_L$.
+for penalties $k \geq 0$,$\nu_l^j \geq 0$, $l=1,\ldots R$; and where $\tilde{\theta}$ is a preliminary estimator and $e_j$ is a $d\times 1$ vector with one in the $j$-th entry and zero elsewhere.
+Observe that, when the penalties are set to zero, the solution is $\hat{\lambda}_j = \Xi^{-1}\nabla_{\theta'} h^R(\tilde{\theta})e_j$, which coincides with the $j$-th row of $\hat{A}_R$.
 In general, however, the penalties will induce sparsity on the estimated rows, so only a few entries are selected.
 Importantly, \eqref{eq_alg_luo} can be efficiently estimated by quadratic programming algorithms.\footnote{For example, the \texttt{quadprog} package in \texttt{R} \citep{Berwin2011}.} The problem is also well-defined even if $\Xi$, but not $\Xi^{-1}$, exists.

-Once the $d$ rows of $A_L$ are estimated, we can stack them onto $\tilde{A}_L = ' $ and estimate $\theta_0$ by solving:
+Once the $d$ rows of $A_R$ are estimated, we can stack them onto $\tilde{A}_R = ' $ and estimate $\theta_0$ by solving:

 Alternatively, we may adopt a ``post-Lasso'' procedure, which is known to reduce regularisation bias \citep{Belloni2012}.
-In our setting, this amounts to running our two-step L-moment estimator using as targets those moments selected by matrix $\tilde{A}_L$, i.e. we use the moments given by the indices $\mathcal{I}_S = \{l \in \{1,2,\ldots, L\}: \hat{\lambda}_{ij} = 0 \text{ for some } j =1 \ldots d \}$.
+In our setting, this amounts to running our two-step L-moment estimator using as targets those moments selected by matrix $\tilde{A}_R$, i.e. we use the moments given by the indices $\mathcal{I}_S = \{l \in \{1,2,\ldots, R\}: \hat{\lambda}_{ij} = 0 \text{ for some } j =1 \ldots d \}$.